 Situations and scenarios (3, 4, 5, 6)

 The next steps are repeated several times for the different situations.
 The communication in that situations should be about the intentions of the other vessel.
-When using the designed protocol, the conversation should be similar to the examples given in section 11.1.2.
+When using the designed protocol, the conversation should be equal to the examples given in section 11.1.2.
 It depends on the experiment order, in which situation it is possible to communicate:

 Crossing situation at North-Sea